 Mark Willis, Co-Chair

 This Committee assesses the effectiveness of state and municipal economic development and housing programs and seeks to identify ways to make public sector efforts in this arena more cost-effective and accountable.
 It completed studies of the State’s Empire Zone program and the New York Power Authority, and continues to monitor the State Regional Councils.
 In late 2013 the Committee released a report outlining options for making more effective use of the New York City Economic Development Corporation.
 The Committee's current work is analyzing housing affordability in New York City, including the nature of the affordability problem, the administration's housing proposals, and the viability of public housing.

 Solid Waste Management

 Michael Ryan, Co-Chair

-This committee was launched in mid-2011 to find ways to reduce the more than one billion dollars per year cost to taxpayers of disposing of New York City’s garbage.
+This committee launched in mid-2011 to find ways to reduce the more than $1 billion per year cost to taxpayers of disposing of New York City’s garbage.
 The Committee released its first report in May 2012 on the savings from reducing reliance on long-distance exporting to out-of-state landfills and expanding use of waste-to-energy plants.
-The Committee’s second report will evaluate the cost of picking up garbage and recycling.
+The Committee’s second report, released in May 2014, evaluates the cost of picking up garbage and recycling.
 The Committee’s third report released in September 2014, Getting the Fiscal Waste Out of Solid Waste Collection in New York City, proposes cost efficiencies.
 The Committee’s most recent piece, published in February 2016, Can We Have Our Cake and Compost It Too?
 An Analysis of Organic Waste Diversion in New York City, explores the potential cost to taxpayers of diverting food scraps and organic material from landfills as part of the City’s environmental agenda.